-To the Editor of the Religio-Philosophical Journal: Yesterday I lunched at the Lick Rouse with Dr. Eugene Crowell.
-He dropped down like a bird of passage upon this coast to supervise some financial matters.
-Ere to supervise some mancial matters.
-Are this he is probably in his Brooklyn home.
+To the Editor of the Beligio-Philosophical Journal:

+Yesterday I lunched at the Lick House with Dr. Eugene Crowell.
+He dropped down like a bird of passage upon this coast to supervise some financial/matters.
+Ere this he is probably in his Brooklyn home.
 On Sunday evening he naturally found his way to the Spiritualist Hall.
-And yet, there are Spiritualists of twenty five and thirty year's standing in this Western sunset city, who never visit a scance, nor attend public lec-tures.
-Blind to the influence of example; oblivious to all moral obligations, they seem to have graduated into an indifferent stu-pidity!
+And yet, there are Spiritualists of twenty five and thirty year's standing in this Western sunset city, who never visit a scance, nor attend public lecblivious to all moral obligations, they seem opilylous to all moral obligations, they seem to have graduated into an indifferent stu-pidity!
 Is their knowledge infinite? and their wisdom perfect?
 Have the angels written "faithful" upon their foreheads? and are they fulfiedged and ready for immortality?

-By the way, I am anxious for the appearance of Dr. Crowell's new book.
-Having heard a portion of it read in manuscript.
-I am quite certain that it will elicit pointed criticisms and produce a good deal of sensation-possibly as much as Kiddle's book.
-These gentlemen are both Christian Spirit-
+By the way, I am anxious for the appear. ance of Dr. Crowell's new book.
+Having heard a portion of it read in manuscript, am quite certain that it will elicit pointed criticisms and produce a good deal of sen-sation-possibly as much as Kiddle's book.
+These gentlemen are both Christian Spiritualists.